Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 Without the `AllPollsResponse` it would throw an error, `from_binary` also returns an `StdResult` so we `unwrap` it as we assume success.

-So now we have our struct we defined, we expect two polls to be contained in the `res.polls` variable.
+So now we have the struct we defined, we expect two polls to be contained in the `res.polls` variable.
 Lets assert this length using the `Vec` `.len()` method.
-Heres the code:
+Here's the code:

 ```rust
 // Previous code omitted